Legal obligations after a motor vehicle accident

 Immediate obligations where accident causes injury or death

-If someone is injured or killed then the driver of every vehicle involved in an accident must:
+If someone is injured or killed in a motor vehicle accident, then the driver of every vehicle involved in the accident must:

 - stop immediately at the scene of the accident

-- within 90 minutes of the accident, present themselves to a police officer to give particulars of the accident and submit to any test for alcohol or drugs.
+- within 90 minutes of the accident, present themselves to a police officer to give details of the accident and submit to drug and alcohol testing if required.

 [Road Traffic Act 1961 (SA) s 43]